Pet Adoption Counselor Career Profile

 The salary that a pet adoption counselor earns can vary based on their responsibilities, experience, and the region where the position is located.
 Most pet adoption counselor positions do yield smaller salaries than other animal careers, but this is one job where workers do it for the love of animal rescue and are not only focused on financial gains.

-The number of shelters, humane societies, and animal rescue groups has increased steadily over the past decade to accommodate the rising number of unwanted or stray pets.
-According to statistics provided by The National Council on Pet Population, Study and Policy (NCPPSCP), the ASPCA estimates that there are approximately 5000 community shelters currently operating in the U.S. These groups take in 6 to 8 million dogs and cats each year and place about half of those adoptable animals in new homes.
+The number of shelters, humane societies, and animal rescue groups have increased steadily over the years to accommodate the rising number of unwanted or stray pets.
+According to the The American Society for the Prevention of Cruelty to Animals or ASPCA, shelters take in six million dogs and cats each year and place about half of those adoptable animals in new homes.
+There are approximately 5,000 community shelters currently operating in the U.S.

 It is expected that more positions will be created for pet adoption specialists each year as more shelters are built and populated.